Skip to main content

 How Spray Foam Stops Rats and Mice

-Spray foam insulation creates an airtight seal, closing off many avenues that rodents would otherwise use to enter your house.
+Spray foam insulation creates an airtight seal, closing off many avenues that rodents would otherwise use to enter your house and crawl space.
 As discussed in the snakes and bats section, spray foam insulation is not a good nesting material.
 Additionally, spray foam doesn't serve as a food source, making it less attractive to rodents.

 A determined rodent will find a way inside.
 However, spray foam is one of the best initial defenses against rodent infestation compared to other insulations.